-The ALS office leads some programs that are designed to help students improve their academic performance.
+The ASC Advising office leads some programs that are designed to help students improve their academic performance.
 Team members understand the things that can get in the way of student success and can offer help, encouragement, and support for students who are motivated to do better work.
-You don’t have to wait until you’re struggling to visit ALS...they welcome students at any level of academic performance.
-And they won’t give you a hard time if you’ve made some less-than-stellar choices; their focus is on helping you move forward.
+You don’t have to wait until you’re struggling to visit the Academic Success Center, they welcome students at any level of academic performance, and they won’t give you a hard time if you’ve made some less-than-stellar choices; their focus is on helping you move forward.

 Writing Center and Peer Tutoring